kalverra/jenny-mott-portfolio/content/about/_index.md

 images: ["/images/profile.jpg"]
 ---

 I've had a long and varied career in architectural and developer's offices, a real estate office, a bio-tech company, and a few retail establishments for variety.
 I have worked in restaurants, both in the back and the front of the house.
-I have been a newspaper columnist, and EMT, a rock and roll disc jockey, a radio news anchor, a master gardener, and a plant merchandiser.
+I have been a newspaper columnist, an EMT, a rock and roll disc jockey, a radio news anchor, a master gardener, and a plant merchandiser.
 Every job has added value to my design 'tool box'.
 I hold a BS in Architecture and a Master of Architecture.
 I am proficient in:

 * Revit
 * AutoCAD